CyberHandLLC/cyber-hand-11/PLANNING.md

    - Optimize image delivery with Next.js Image component
    - Implement proper font loading strategies with font-display: swap
    - Preload critical resources in document head

+## Image Optimization Strategy

+A comprehensive image optimization strategy has been implemented with the following components and approaches:

+1. **Component Architecture**:
+   - `OptimizedImage`: A client component built on Next.js Image with progressive loading, blur placeholders, and responsive sizing
+   - `StaticImage`: A server component for static image rendering that doesn't require client interactivity
+   - `CaseStudyImage`: A specialized component for case studies with context-aware optimizations

+2. **Responsive Image Approach**:
+   - Standardized size presets in the `image-utils.ts` module for consistent implementation
+   - Automatic sizing based on viewport with the `sizes` attribute
+   - Appropriate `deviceSizes` and `imageSizes` configured in Next.js config

+3. **Progressive Loading Techniques**:
+   - SVG-based color placeholders for instant visual feedback
+   - Blur-up technique with smooth transitions between placeholder and final image
+   - Priority loading for LCP (Largest Contentful Paint) images above the fold
+   - Custom `useProgressiveImage` hook for advanced loading scenarios

+4. **Format Optimization**:
+   - WebP and AVIF automatic format delivery based on browser support
+   - Appropriate quality settings for the right balance of visual fidelity and performance
+   - Proper CDN configuration with remote patterns in Next.js config

+5. **Art Direction**:
+   - Context-dependent image sizing and cropping based on usage (hero, card, etc.)
+   - Industry-specific placeholder colors for improved user experience
+   - Proper aspect ratio management to prevent layout shifts

 2. **Total Blocking Time (TBT)**:
    - Minimize JavaScript bundle size by leveraging Server Components